Can Pool Chlorine Make You Sick? Health Effects Explained

 Quick Answer

 Pool chlorine can make you sick when levels are too high (causing irritation) or too low (allowing harmful bacteria).
-Proper chlorine levels of 1-4 ppm based on your CYA level prevent illness.
+Proper chlorine levels based on your CYA level prevent illness.
+High levels (over 10 ppm) can cause skin, eye, and respiratory irritation, while low levels (below effective levels) allow harmful microorganisms to grow.
+Safe chlorine levels depend on CYA concentration, and the all-in-one pool calculator provides an estimate of the free chlorine for your CYA.

 How Pool Chlorine Can Make You Sick